SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference: Empirical Evaluation

 Across most settings, for both Greedy and Exploratory Multi-turn, despite allowing a higher maximum number of attempts, {\em the average number of attempts range between 2.3-7.2, with the correctness increasing from 84.3\% to 99.4\% and completeness increasing from 69.2\% to 89.6\%}.
 The higher maximum number of attempts allowed, the higher correctness and completeness for Greedy and Exploratory Multi-turn.
 For Exploratory Multi-turn, among 3.8-7.2 attempts, it explores 3.5 times on average and submits the resulting postcondition from 1.0 to 1.7 times.
 As seen, on average, {\tool} uses {\em a small number of attempts} and does not need to use up the attempt budget.
 However, the highest numbers of attempts reach the maximum budget.
 That means that {\em it needs to use all the budget of attempts in hard cases} (see RQ3).
+The results run on GLM 4.7 is shown in Appendix~\ref{sec:appendix_glm}.